Reasons to Love Breakfast Sliders

 9 ham egg and cheese breakfast sliders on parchment paper

-• Cheese: cheddar cheese slices are layered on the top and bottom of the sliders.
-We used sharp cheddar cheese, but other cheese, like swiss, muenster, or Havarti would be good.
+• Cheese: We used sharp cheddar cheese, but other cheese, like swiss, muenster, or Havarti would be good.

 How to Make Breakfast Sliders

-1. Slice the buns: ay the buns flat then, without pulling them apart, slice them down the center lengthwise, then remove the top layer and set aside.
-Place the bottom half of the rolls in a square baking dish and set the tops aside until the end.
-You can also make these on a baking sheet.
+1. Slice the buns lengthwise, then place the bottom half of the rolls in a square baking dish and set the tops aside until the end.

-3. Layer the eggs: Place four slices of cheese on the bottom buns in the casserole dish then add the layer of ham.
-Top the ham with the scrambled eggs and spread it evenly across the slides.
+1. Place four slices of cheese on the bottom buns then add the layer of ham.
+Top the ham with the scrambled eggs and spread evenly.

-4. Add the tops: Finish with one more layer of cheddar cheese, then place the top buns on top.
+1. Finish with one more layer of cheese, then place the top buns on top.

 Expert Tips